SimonBiggs/scriptedforms/README.md

 ## More detailed markdown file

-For a markdown file that presents all of the features of scriptedforms see [complicated.md](https://raw.githubusercontent.com/SimonBiggs/scriptedforms/master/example/example/complicated.md).
+For a markdown file that presents the majority of the features of scriptedforms see [complicated.md](https://raw.githubusercontent.com/SimonBiggs/scriptedforms/master/example/example/complicated.md).
 A section of that form is shown below as a screenshot: